jeank9/cse15l-lab-reports/labs/lab-report-1-week-2.md

 "Pulling" (from lab computer):
 -  `scp -r username@ieng6.ucsd.edu:~/FolderName ~/Documents`
     - `~/Documents` can be whatever directory you want to copy to

+NOTE: When pushing/pulling from either computer, remember that *linux directories use `/`, while Windows directories use `\`*